virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 Properties:

   * **text** [required] - a message to be displayed
-  * **x** [optional] - left coordinate of question mark icon in pixels.
-Applicable only for tooltips with target: label.
-Defaults to: 3
-  * **y** [optional] - top coordinate of question mark icon in pixels.
-Applicable only for tooltips with
   * **minWidth** [optional] - The minimum width of the tip in pixels.
 Defaults to 45
   * **maxWidth** [optional] - The maximum width of the tip in pixel.
 The maximum supported value is 500.
 Defaults to 400.
   * **anchor** [optional] - aligns tooltip with question mark icon relative to the specified anchor points.